 If another particle D is directly hitting one or the other arm of A as A rotates towards the direction of its linear motion.
-All A’s linear and rotational and D’s linear motion goes into the rotation of each other.
+All A’s linear and rotational and D’s linear motion goes into the torque and rotation of each other.

 BC moves off with a combined linear and rotational motion.

 Now from Chapter 6 the PP flow was assumed to be at the velocity of light.
 Considering this flow to be made of primarily 1P and doublet (2P) particles.
 The electrons, from last chapter, are mostly "slow" electrons, but some are "fast" electrons.
 These fast electrons can have various values, but statistically speaking are usually 1c, 2c, 3c etc., moving = or > c (speed of light).
 The 1c electron cannot overtake the doublet set (moving itself at c) but a 2c or greater can.
 When this electron overtakes a 2P case and forms a 3P accretion all the 3P will have a linear motion = c, and all the excess momentum from the electron goes to the rotation in the 3P case.
 When, in the case described above, BC goes off, its linear motion will equal the speed of light (which is what is "wanted") and the rotational motion will equal the part of the 3P case rotation that BC possessed (see Actual Light Values below for more complete picture of what happens).
 This may be calculated by using equation #C11 in Appendix C (see "But what is light?" below).
 In those equations only B is considered orbited therefore mass is neglected, however, with both B & C orbited the mass and momentum need to be considered.